Gwen Ifill: 2004 and 2008 vice-presidential debates

-I've got a pretty long track record covering politics and news, so I'm not particularly worried that one-day blog chatter is going to destroy my reputation.
-The proof is in the pudding.
-They can watch the debate tomorrow night and make their own decisions about whether or not I've done my job.

 After the debate Ifill received praise for her performance.
 The Boston Globe reported that she received "high marks for equal treatment of the candidates".

 Ifill's moderation of the debates won her pop-culture recognition when the debates were parodied on Saturday Night Live, with Queen Latifah portraying Ifill.
 PBS ombudsman Michael Getler twice wrote about letters he received complaining of bias in Ifill's news coverage.
 He dismissed complaints that Ifill appeared insufficiently enthusiastic about Sarah Palin's speech at the 2008 Republican National Convention, and concluded that Ifill had played a "solid, in my view, and central role in PBS coverage of both conventions."

 2009–2016

 On August 18 and 19, 2009, Ifill appeared as the guest expert lifeline on the 10th Anniversary Primetime Celebration of ABC's "Who Wants To Be A Millionaire?" which was hosted by Regis Philbin.
 In order of appearance other experts during the run were Sam Donaldson, George Stephanopoulos, Wolf Blitzer, Cokie Roberts, Candy Crowley, Connie Chung, Jodi Picoult, Ken Jennings, Mo Rocca, and Bill Nye.
-She was used as a lifeline just once, by Nik Bonaddio, who was accurately told by Ifill that the quote “The first thing we do, let’s kill all the lawyers” was a line from Shakespeare's “Henry VI, Part II”.
+She was used as a lifeline just once, by Nik Bonaddio, who was accurately told by Ifill that the quote "The first thing we do, let's kill all the lawyers" was a line from Shakespeare's "Henry VI, Part II".

 In September 2011, Ifill was a presenter at the 32nd News & Documentary Emmy Awards.

 On August 6, 2013, NewsHour named Ifill and Judy Woodruff as co-anchors and co-managing editors.
 They shared anchor duties Monday through Thursday; Woodruff was the sole anchor on Friday.
 In November 2015, Ifill was the master of ceremonies at the 2015 LBJ Liberty & Justice For All Award ceremony.

 In February 2016, she and Woodruff, moderating the debate between Hillary Clinton and Bernie Sanders, became the first team of women to moderate a Democratic presidential debate.